Kang Hye-jung (filmmaker): 1995 to 2024: Career as film producer

-While working at the company, Kang was also involved in the marketing of director Ryoo Seung-wan's film No Blood No Tears, but she chose not to handle its promotion directly.
-Kang believed it was a strategic move to delegate the promotion to someone who could offer a neutral perspective.
-In 2004, she served as the producer for director Byun Young-joo's film Flying Boys.
-This project marked her last work with the company.
-In 2005, Kang made the decision to resign from her position when she became pregnant with her third child.
+In 2002, when Good Movies marketed Ryoo's film No Blood No Tears, Kang chose not to handle its promotion directly.
+She believed it was a strategic move to delegate the marketing to a colleague who could offer a more neutral perspective.
+In 2004, she served as the producer for Byun Young-joo's film Flying Boys, which marked her final project with the company.
+Kang resigned from her position in 2005 during her pregnancy with her third child.